Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Deformation quantization

-In this section, we take $k$ to be $\mathbb R$.
-Dolgushev \cite[Theorem 3]{Dolgushev} (respectively Felder and Shoikhet \cite{FS} and Willwacher-Calaque \cite[Theorem 37]{WC}) proved that for a Calabi-Yau algebra (respectively symmetric algebra), if it is unimodular Poisson (respectively unimodular symmetric Poisson), then its deformation quantization is again Calabi-Yau (respectively symmetric).
-We use their results to prove Theorems \ref{thm:fourththeorem} and \ref{thm:fifttheorem}.
+In this section, we take $k$ to be a field containing $\mathbb R$.
+Dolgushev \cite[Theorem 3]{Dolgushev} proved that for a Calabi-Yau algebra, if it is unimodular Poisson, then its deformation quantization is again Calabi-Yau.
+Analogously, Felder-Shoikhet \cite[Corollary 1]{FS} and Willwacher-Calaque \cite[Theorem 37]{WC} proved that for a symmetric Frobenius algebra, if it is unimodular Frobenius Poisson, then its deformation quantization is again symmetric Frobenius.
+We use their results to prove Theorems \ref{thm:fifttheorem} and \ref{thm:fourththeorem}.